Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Outcomes in pediatric patients with acute lymphoblastic leukemia (ALL) and acute myeloid leukemia (AML) have improved in more recent eras.
-Advancements in disease-directed therapy as well as supportive care have decreased the rate of relapse and treatment-related mortality.1 Yet, despite improvements in treatment for children and adolescent and young adults (AYAs; age range 15-39 years) with acute leukemia, certain socioeconomic or health services issues may affect outcomes.
+Advancements in disease-directed therapy as well as supportive care have decreased the rate of relapse and treatment-related mortality.1 Yet, despite improvements in treatment for children and adolescents and young adults (AYAs; age range 15-39 years) with acute leukemia, certain health services issues may affect outcomes.

 Does distance to treatment center affect outcomes in acute leukemia?